t-a-ma/Connect4/README.md

 # Connect4
 Simple Connect 4 game on a 6 by 7 board.
-Current functionality has two players, X and O.
+Functionality as of 2/4 includes:
+  Ability to choose a game mode - best of 3, best of 5, single game, and endless mode Ab

+To play:
+Create instance of the Connect4 object call .playGame()